pfefferle/wordpress-ostatus/readme.txt

 === OStatus for Wordpress ===
 Contributors: pepijndevos, pfefferle
-Tags: social network, ostatus, federated, bundle Requires at least: 2.9
+Tags: social network, ostatus, federated, bundle, mastodon, gnu, social, status Requires at least: 4.5
-Tested up to: 3.1
+Tested up to: 4.7.4
-Stable tag: 1.2
+Stable tag: 2.0.0

 A bundle of plugins that turn your blog into your private federated social network.

 == Description ==

-This plugin is still under development!

 OStatus for Wordpress turns your blog into a federated social network.
 This means you can share and talk to everyone using the OStatus protocol, including users of Status.net/Identi.ca and Wordpress.com

+The Plugin is compatible to Mastodon, gnu.social and Status.NET.

 For more information about OStatus visit [OStatus.org](http://ostatus.org "OStatus.org")